 Use the box below to search┬áDiscovery, our catalogue, for correspondence and reports on people who became prisoners of war during the First World War in FO 383.

-Narrow your search by using quotation marks to find a person’s full name, such as “John Williams”.
+Narrow your search by using double quotation marks to find a person’s full name, such as “John Williams”.

 Records of air force prisoners (1914-1918)